I have always been “curious”.

 She left home on her 18th birthday and soon realized life on the outside of her home was anything but easy.
 Within a few weeks she was bouncing from couch to couch.
 Within a few months she had worn out her welcome at her friend's house, so she accepted a cot at this shelter.

 “How do you earn money?
 How do you survive?”
 I asked her.

-After spending most of the day with her, I began to think about the choices she made in her life.
-Somewhere along the way she lost a part of who she was.
-She went from being someone’s “baby girl” to someone’s doormat.
+After spending most of the day with her, I began to think how one poor choice can lead to so many choices we may not have control over.
+She went from being someone’s “baby girl” to dancing in a dark club at 3:00 in the afternoon.
 Stripping was the only way she knew to get by.
 She told me her faith in God was long gone.
 “He forgot about me, I guess,” she said.
-Boy was she wrong!
+But boy was she wrong!